kiooeht/ModTheSpire/README.md

 ## Usage ##
 1. Run `ModTheSpire.jar` or run `_run.bat` to get logger output.
 2. Select the mod(s) you want to use.
-Ctrl+Click and Shift+Click can be used to select multiple.
+3. Press 'Play'

 ## For Modders ##
 * ModTheSpire automatically sets the Settings.isModded flag to true, so there is no need to do that yourself.